 For instance, select the B2 cell or any other cell of your choice where you want the answer to display and then use function =CEILING(A2,5); the number in cell A2 will turn into the nearest multiple, i.e., suppose cell A2 holds the number 35.5, on applying ceiling function it will turn into 40.

 If you use =CEILING(A2,1), the number in cell A2, i.e., 35.5, will turn into 36.
 Excel also has another similar function =CEILING.MATH rounds the number to its nearest integer or nearest multiple of significance.

 This function is the opposite of CEILING.
 You use the function Floor to round a number down to its nearest significance.
-You use the function =FLOOR(box with number that is round down, places to be round off), i.e., =Floor (A2,5).
+You use the function =FLOOR(box with a number that is rounded down, places to be rounded off), i.e., =Floor (A2,5).

 For example: If the number is 35.32, it will return 35.
 Also, if the number is 39.7, it will still return 35.
 If the function is =FLOOR (A2,1), the number 39.7 will return to 39.

 CONCATENATE is used to join several text strings into one string.
-To understand better, here is the example:
+To understand better, here is an example:

 · If cell A2 has the word Hello, B2 has the word World.
 Using function =CONCATENATE(A2, B2) will get HelloWorld in the selected box.
 You need to use function =CONCENTENATE(A2, “ “, B2) to include space.
 This will result in Hello World.

 Want to count the number of characters in a string?
-You can use function LEN().
+You can use the function LEN().